ptenteromano/SnipeLimiteds/README.md

 ### Step 2
 **Access your Roblox Account**

-We will put your Roblox cookie in the `cookies.txt` file, it should be the only thing in this file.
+We will put your Roblox cookie in the `cookies.txt` file (this file is in the `data/` folder), it should be the only thing in this file.

 This is to be able to log in to your account to make purchases.